YouTube Partner Program policies

 - Content on a channel with minimal changes from video to video

-- Repetitive or mindless content with no additional commentary or narrative
+- Repetitive or mindless content with no additional educational value, commentary, or narrative

 Note: You may be able to monetize third-party content if you have commercial use rights for that content, and you’re contributing to the value of that content in some way.
 This can include, but is not limited to, high-quality editing, adding commentary, or narrative.